VOL. IV - CHAPTER 7

 Whilst Commissions of Enquiry described appalling conditions in some Sussex workhouses prior to the creation of the union, the new union buildings lacked the informality of the old parish workhouses some of which were simply converted cottages in the village.
 It is clear from examination of the records that many old workhouses including Herstmonceux House and the Fleurs-de-Lys in Hailsham High Street continued to operate for some years after the construction of the new union.

 No specific information is held regarding Herstmonceux House to which Mary and her daughter were admitted, but in 1774 Higham House and Higham Cottage in Herstmonceux were known to have housed the poor and the rise where they were built is still known as Workhouse Hill.
 It appears that this is where Mary and Emily were briefly sent.
+This picture of Higham House has been provided by the Wartling & Herstmonceux Local History Group

 On 16 October 1853 when she was 35, Mary married James Billeness, a bricklayer from Wartling, at Wartling Parish Church.
 The marriage was witnessed by William Veness, her brother, Sarah Veness, her sister and Mary Veness presumably either George's wife (chapter 6) or Jonathan's wife (chapter 8).